 Students should choose a thesis committee by the end of their fourth term of residence.
 A thesis committee consists of three faculty members, at least two of whom are from the Department of Earth Sciences.
-The makeup of the thesis committee must be approved by the Department Head.
-If two of the members are spouses or domestic partners, an additional committee member should be added.
+The makeup of the thesis committee must be approved by the Director of Graduate Studies (DGS).
+If two of the members are spouses or domestic partners, an additional committee member could be added, with approval of the DGS.
 Two committee members are assigned special roles:

 - Chair: The faculty member in the department who serves as the student’s primary research advisor.

 - Coordinator: A faculty member in the department who facilitates committee meetings and drafts a report of the student’s progress.
-The student suggests a coordinator and this role is approved by the Department Head.
+The student suggests a coordinator and this role is approved by the DGS.

 Registration for a minimum of 9 credit hours of Thesis (GEOL 503) is required by the Graduate School.
 A student may earn as many as l5 hours of thesis credit, but only 9 will apply towards the 45 hours required for the degree.
 The Graduate School requires that students register for at least 3 credits during their final term: details can be found on the Graduate School website: gradschool.uoregon.edu.
 The grade given for GEOL 503 will be an incomplete (I*) until the thesis is completed and approved by the Graduate School.

-By the 2nd Friday in the term in which the student plans to graduate, he/she must apply for the degree online at:
+By the 2nd Friday in the term in which the student plans to graduate, they must apply for the degree online at:

 Check the deadline schedule online at: